SECURITIES AND EXCHANGE COMMISSION

 Valuation of Investments and Income Recognition

-The Plan's investments are stated at fair value, except for the Plan's fully benefit-responsive investment contract held as of December 31, 2019, which was stated at contract value as of such date.
+The Plan's investments are stated at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants as of the measurement date.
 Refer to Note 3, Fair Value Measurement, for additional information regarding the fair value measurements of the Plan's investments.
 Purchases and sales of all investments are recorded on a trade-date basis.
 Net appreciation, or depreciation, includes the Plan's gains, or losses, respectively, on investments bought and sold, as well as held during the year and is reflected in the Statements of Changes in Net Assets Available for Benefits.
 Interest is recorded on an accrual basis.
 Dividends are recorded on the ex-dividend date.

 Concentrations of Risk